farQtech/CaseWise/README.md

-# NHS Patient Management System
+# CaseWise Patient Management System

 A comprehensive **Patient Case Notes System** built with a modern **Turbo** monorepo architecture, **TypeScript**, and **Secure JWT Authentication with Cookies**.
 Designed to meet NHS UK standards with a prescription pad-style interface.